Jolmberg/wmvpnc/README.md

 ## Prerequisites

-wmvpnc requires wmdocklib and pexpect.
+wmvpnc requires python2, wmdocklib, and pexpect.

 ## Configuration

 By default, wmvpnc looks for a configuration file in ~/.config/wmvpnc/wmvpncrc.
 Most command line options can also be configured in the configuration file.
 Run wmvpnc.py --help to see the full list.
 If an option is present in the configuration file as well as on the command line, the value given on the command line will take precedence.

 The most important setting is vpnc-connect which is the command line to use for connecting to your VPN.
 Typically this will be something